FisSher/spritec/README.md

 # Guide:
 1. Using command line?
 Use gradlew cucumber, it will run the tests.
+Play with tags in build.gradle.

 2. From intellij you can execute the Runner class